stacks-network/stacks-core/integration_tests/README.md

 You can setup an interactive regtest environment for connecting to a Blockstack Browser (or interaction via the CLI).

+In interactive mode, a test idles after its checks finish (i.e. after `check()` returns).
+This leaves you with a running Bitcoin node and a running Blockstack Core node that you can interact with via the Blockstack CLI, as if it were a production system.

+To start a test in interactive mode, pass the `--interactive` switch.

-With the docker file already pulled, you can execute:
+For example, with the docker file already pulled, you can execute:

 ```bash
 IMAGE=$(docker run -dt -p 6270:6270 -v /tmp:/tmp -e BLOCKSTACK_TEST_CLIENT_RPC_PORT=6270 -e BLOCKSTACK_TEST_CLIENT_BIND=0.0.0.0 quay.io/blockstack/integrationtests:develop blockstack-test-scenario --interactive 2 blockstack_integration_tests.scenarios.portal_test_env)
 ```

-You now the setup has finished when it has displayed in the log:
+You know the setup has finished when it has displayed in the log:

 ```bash
 $ docker logs -f $IMAGE | grep inished